 This projects uses a interesting DIY approach to broadcast video via wifi.
 Video transmitter and receiver are never directly associated.
 The receiver is put into monitor mode.
 This results in a transmission that behaves more like a analog solution.
 With a weaker signal there is not an immediate disruption of the transmission but a degradation because of packet loss.

-The onboard Bluetooth device of the Raspberry Pi Zero W and the Pi 3 can be disabled by adding “dtoverlay=pi3-disable-bt” to the /boot/config.txt file.
-Wifi can be disabled with “dtoverlay=pi3-disable-wifi”.
+The onboard Bluetooth device of the Raspberry Pi Zero W and the Pi 3 can be disabled by adding dtoverlay=pi3-disable-bt to the config.txt file.
+Wifi is disabled with dtoverlay=pi3-disable-wifi.

 VidiU streams over dual band MIMO WiFi, Ethernet, or via a single 3G/4G USB modem.
 For events that require you to be completely wireless, VidiU’s rechargeable Li-Ion battery lets you roam cable-free for up to 60 minutes.

 It accepts HDMI video input and streams at resolutions up to 1080p.
 VidiU encodes video in real-time using H.264 compression and AAC audio at up to 5Mbps.
 Embedded HD audio, headphone output, and a mic/line input are supported.

 Researchers at the University of Washington have developed AllSee the prototype of a hand gesture recognition system based on measuring changes in the ubiquitous electromagnetic field generated by wifi, tv stations, mobile phones etc. This allows for a low power gesture recognition solution that may even operate when integrated in a cell phone that you’ve put in your pocket.

 On re:publica 2013 the Berlin based german data designers from OpenDataCity created a wifi tracking network with 100 Access Points that allowed them to visualize the movements of about 6,700 different electronic devices during the conference.